-- a passport-size photo - your 'Zulassungsbescheid' (letter of acceptance from the University of Giessen) - passport - insurance certificate from the AOK, see above - receipt for payment of the 'Sozialbeitrag' (social fees), see above - letter or certification stating your participation in the ERASMUS or another exchange programme (where applicable).
+- a passport-size photo - your 'Zulassungsbescheid' (letter of acceptance from the University of Giessen) - passport - insurance certificate from the AOK, see above - receipt for payment of the semester contribution see above - letter or certification stating your participation in the ERASMUS or another exchange programme (where applicable).

-You will then receive your Studienausweis (student card) and several Studienbescheinigungen (coupons showing proof of your full-time student status).
-The Studienausweis in combination with your passport serves as your Semesterticket for free public transport and is also good for discounts at various places.
+You will then receive your student card and several Studienbescheinigungen (coupons showing proof of your full-time student status).
+The student card in combination with your passport serves as your Semesterticket for free public transport and is also good for discounts at various places.